Can You Put Sunblock On A New Tattoo?

 Whilst a strong and good quality sun tanning lotion is definitely helpful at keeping a tattoo protected against the extremely harmful UV rays of the sun, it is not advisable to use any until the tattoo is completely healed.
 Therefore, you should try to keep your new tattoo away from direct sunlight for at least 2-3 weeks.

-However, you can (and should) definitely put sunscreen on a tattoo that has already fully healed, and you should do this whenever you predict that you’ll be going out in strong, direct sunlight for extended periods of time.
+However, you should definitely put sunscreen on a tattoo that has already fully healed, and you should do this whenever you predict that you’ll be going out in strong, direct sunlight for extended periods of time.

 Important Tattoo Aftercare Steps You Must Ensure You Take